 She has served on both the American and British National Election Studies advisory boards and is the recipient of multiple grants for her work on survey methodology.
 From 2019-2021, she helped develop and manage Nationscape, a 500,000-interview election survey.
 She currently runs the UCLA Covid-19 Health and Politics Project, a collaboration between medical doctors and social scientists at UCLA and Harvard.
 At UCLA she teaches courses on campaigns, elections, public opinion, and the 1960s.

-A native of Cleveland, Ohio, she remains a loyal Browns fan and is a “known equestrian" -- to draw on a phrase from the 2012 presidential election.
+Professor Vavreck holds a Ph.D. in political science from the University of Rochester and held previous appointments at Princeton University, Dartmouth College, and The White House.
+A native of Cleveland, Ohio, she remains a loyal Browns fan and is a “known equestrian” – to draw on a phrase from the 2012 presidential campaign.